OpenNMT/OpenNMT-py/docs/source/examples/replicate_vicuna/ReplicateVicuna.md

 The converted checkpoint is named `llama7B-vicuna-onmt`.

 ### Vocabulary
-As the subword model is a sentencepiece model, the vocabulary is known and can be retrieved from the tokenizer:
+As the subword model is a sentencepiece model, the vocabulary can be retrieved from the tokenizer.
+The `convert_llama.py` script saved a copy of the vocabulary with slight modifications but you can also extract the vocabulary from the newly created checkpoint as follow:

 ```shell
 python3 OpenNMT-py/tools/extract_vocabulary.py -model llama7B-vicuna-onmt -out_file vocab.txt -side src